Eytch/Library/README.md

 # Library

-A book collection manager, where you can add, remove, and update books.
+A book collection manager, where you can add books.

 # Built With

 HTML / CSS / JAVASCRIPT